hoodiehq-archive/documentation/en/hoodieverse/system-requirements-browser-compatibilities-prerequisites-before-getting-started-with-hoodie.md

 locales: en
 ---

-# System Requirements, Browser Compatibilities and Prerequisites
+# System Requirements and Browser Compatibilities

 This is a list of everything you should know and prepare *before* finally start coding your app with Hoodie.